The-Scratch-Channel/tsc-web-client/devjokes/README.md

 1st, go to your folder and make a commit like a folder for sounds or images.
 Then, delete the placeholder file, called DeleteMe! or removeme.
 ## Rules of DevJokes
 Please do not include any of the following:
-## Rules of DevJokes
-Please do not include any of the following:
 1. Heavy swearing (Minor swears like damn or hell may be allowed)
 2. Racism or racial slurs
 3. Sexism.
 (Respect others no matter sexuality or gender!)